USS Torrance

 USS Torrance (AKA-76) was a Tolland-class attack cargo ship in service with the United States Navy from 1944 to 1946.
 She was sold into commercial service and was scrapped in 1972.

 History

 Torrance was named after Torrance County, New Mexico.
-She was laid down as a Type C2-S-AJ3 ship under a Maritime Commission contract (MC hull 1382) on 1 April 1944 at Wilmington, North Carolina, by the North Carolina Shipbuilding Co.; launched on 6 June 1944; sponsored by Miss Marlene DeKay; acquired by the Navy on 20 June and towed to the Bethlehem Steel Company plant at Hoboken, New Jersey, for conversion to an attack cargo ship; and commissioned on 18 November 1944.
+She was laid down as a Type C2-S-AJ3 ship under a United States Maritime Commission contract (MC hull 1382) on 1 April 1944 at Wilmington, North Carolina, by the North Carolina Shipbuilding Co.; launched on 6 June 1944; sponsored by Miss Marlene DeKay; acquired by the Navy on 20 June and towed to the Bethlehem Steel Company plant at Hoboken, New Jersey, for conversion to an attack cargo ship; and commissioned on 18 November 1944.

 World War II, 1944–1945

 Following commissioning, Torrance underwent 10 days of trials in Long Island Sound before setting course for Hampton Roads on 28 November.
 Soon after arriving in Norfolk the next day, the cargo ship conducted shakedown training in Hampton Roads.
 Leaving Norfolk after shaking down, Torrance headed for the west coast.

 Upon arrival in Caribbean waters on 17 December, she received orders to proceed to San Francisco, California.
 She entered the Pacific from the Panama Canal on Christmas Eve and arrived in San Francisco on 2 January 1945.
 There she took on board supplies earmarked for South Pacific bases and set out for South Sea isles on the 13th.

 She made port at Milne Bay, New Guinea, on 31 January, then proceeded to Manus, in the Admiralties, where she arrived on 3 February.
 Torrance next returned to the New Guinea coast, this time to Hollandia, where she arrived on Saint Valentine's Day.
 Receiving orders directing her to the Philippines, the ship joined Transport Division 49, Transport Squadron 17, bound for Leyte.

 Torrance and other ships in her division engaged in intensive exercises off Cabugan Island, near Leyte, in mid-March.
 On 21 March, the attack cargo ship embarked the men and materiel of the Army Engineers 305th Regimental Combat Team and joined a convoy bound for the Ryukyus.